mahimac2006/Chaining/chains/README.md

 under `confirmed/<bug>/asan_real/`), so the call edges in the binary match the call edges in the static graph.

-Approach in broad strokes:

-1. Compile real tcpdump from the source already in `confirmed/`, with ASan enabled, into a static archive.
-2. For each statically-reachable pair, generate a small chain
-   driver: lift A's setup buffer + entry-function call from its replay driver, then lift B's, and put both in one `main`.
-3. Link the chain driver against the ASan-instrumented archive.
-4. Run with ASan in continue-on-error mode and parse the output for two distinct crash reports — one matching A's expected crash site, one matching B's.
-5. Record pass / fail / build-fail / timeout per pair into
-   `output/concrete_chains.json` and add a column to the matrix.

-Estimated effort: roughly half a day to a day, mostly because getting the real tcpdump build green under ASan is the unknown.
-Once it builds, generating and running 82 pair binaries is quick.

-This step needs only a Linux toolchain with `clang -fsanitize=address` (Docker recommended for reproducibility, not required).
-It does not depend on any other repository or pipeline.

 ---

 ## 7. Later — pipeline integration